Stradex/librecoop-rbdoom3bfg/README.md

 * New PBR related material keywords like basecolormap, normalmap, rmaomap
 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
 * glTF2 .glb model support for static and skinned models (thanks to Harrie van Ginneken)
+* Added back dmap and aas compilers as `standalone rbdmap.exe` tool (thanks to Pat Raynor) and improved them to work with TrenchBroom and Blender
 * Changed dmap to support compiling maps straight from glTF2 .glb models instead of .map files using a new polygon based workflow
 * Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
-* Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom and Blender
 * Added in-engine Flash debugging tools and new console variables
 * Added support for Mikkelsen tangent space standard for new assets (thanks to Stephen Pridham)
 * Bumped the static vertex cache limit of 31 MB to roughly ~ 128 MB to help with some custom models and maps by the Doom 3 community
 * com_showFPS bigger than 1 uses ImGui to show more detailed renderer stats like the original console prints with r_speeds
+* .png .exr .hdr image support
+* .ogg sound file support
+* .pk4 archive support
+* Reworked virtual filesystem so .resources and .pk4 archives in mod directories have a higher priority than in base/
-* Native C++ AI & Weapons framework instead of Doomscript in the IcedHellfire mod by Justin Marshall (mods/icedhellfire branch)
+* Native C++ AI & Weapons framework instead of Doomscript in the IcedHellfire mod by Justin Marshall (`mods/icedhellfire` Git branch)

 If you want to start mod from a directory, you should first specify your mod directory adding the following command to the launcher: